yohasebe/fzf-alfred-workflow/README.md

 Setup: Features → Universal Actions → Actions → Check Workflow File Actions

-Select a folder in the Finder and enter the search key.
-The selected folder becomes the search path temporarily overriding the search path specified in user configuration.
+Select a folder in the Finder and launch File Action "FZF Search from Here".
+The selected folder will be the search path that temporarily overrides the search path specified in the user settings.

 ### Using keyword

-Type in `fzf` and search keys
+Type in `fzf` and enter search keys

-### Using user-specified hotkey**
+### Using user-specified hotkey

 Setup: Features → Workflows → fzf-alfred-workflow → Double click "fzf workflow activation hotkey"

-Press the hotkey specified and type in search keys
+Press the hotkey specified and type enter search keys

 ## Repeated Directory Change